 Is this copy yours?

-Third person is the most common point of view, and is traditionally used most in academic papers.
+Third person is the most common point of view, and is traditionally preferred when writing academic papers.

 |